-- Do not go swimming if you have sores or open areas on your skin in the treatment area. - Do not use aftershave or perfume on your skin in the treatment area. - Do not use baby powder or cornstarch on your skin in the treatment area. - Do not use aloe vera on your skin in the treatment area. - Do not use a heating pad or ice pack on your skin in the treatment area.
-Do not sit in a hot tub. - Do not use adhesive tape or band-aids on your skin in the treatment area. - Do not allow your skin surfaces to rub together or clothing to rub against your skin in the treatment area. - Do not expose your skin in the treatment area to direct sun.
-Wear a wide brimmed hat and shirts that covers your skin in the treatment area.
-Stay in the shade if possible. - Do not use sunscreen on your skin in the treatment area.
-After your treatment is finished and your skin has healed (no open areas) you may use sunscreen (SPF 30+).
+- Do not go swimming if you have any sores or open areas in the treatment area. - Do not use aftershave or perfume on any area of your skin that is being treated. - Do not use baby powder or cornstarch on any skin in the treatment area. - Do not use aloe vera on any skin in the treatment area. - Do not use a heating pad or ice pack on any skin in the treatment areas.
+Do not sit in a hot tub. - Do not use adhesive tape or band-aids in the treatment area. - Do not allow your skin surfaces to rub together or clothing rub against the skin in the treatment area.

-It is important to let your healthcare team know if you have signs or symptoms of an infection (for example: a fever, drainage, or odour) of a sore or wound on your skin in the treatment area.
+It is important to let your healthcare team know if you have any signs or symptoms of an infection such as fever, drainage, or odour from a sore or wound on your skin.